bloominstituteoftechnology/Whiteboard-Pairing/ZerosToTheRight/model_solution/README.md

 Given that, we can keep track of two indices, one that starts at the left end of the array, the other that starts at the right end.
-These will be incremented until they meet in middle.
+These will be incremented until they meet in the middle.
 While this is happening, if the left index value is a 0 at the same time that the right index is a non-0, then we'll swap those two values.
 Sketching this idea out, it might look something like this: